futpix/caravans-in-australia/content/review/1091-Silversun-Caravans-Neptune.md

   ogtitle: "Should I buy Neptune by Silversun Caravans?"
   ogdescription: "The Silversun Caravans Neptune is classed as Optional Off Road, and sleeps 2 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Silversun Caravans"]
-tags: ["Sleeps 2", "Unknown Size", "Optional Off Road", "Separate shower & toilet", "Full height", "Under 50k"]
+tags: ["Sleeps 2", "Unknown Size", "Optional Off Road", "Separate shower & toilet", "Full height", "Under 50k", "Made Overseas"]
 totalLength: "5.7"
 bodyLength: ""
 totalHeight: "2.6"